Slayston/SlayetteAI/README.md

 ### Features
 - Feature 1: Helps you build a campaign.
-- Feature 2: Tracks cryp
+- Feature 2: Keeps track of characters and storyline.
 - Feature 3: [Explain feature]

 ### Installation Instructions